Sienci-Labs/Resources/longmill/assembly/lm-unboxing1.md

 </tbody>
 </table>

 There is also an impromptu, follow-along, assembly video series available for the LongMill Version 2 that Chris put together if you'd prefer to assemble your machine while following along with a video rather than reading the instructions.
-The video series also works for Version 3. <strong>For Versions 4 and later, there will be minor changes that are not included in the videos, please refer to the PDF or online assembly instructions for clarification.</strong>
+The video series also works for Version 3. <b>For Versions 4 and later, there will be minor changes that are not included in the videos, please refer to the PDF or online assembly instructions for clarification.</b>

-<strong><a href="https://www.youtube.com/watch?v=QwQX3Qb8UUQ&list=PLE43LQy2a1ipOEoEcIGo3cVOw31-iMvPQ" target="_blank" rel="noopener noreferrer">LongMill V2 Assembly Video Series</a></strong>
+<b><a href="https://www.youtube.com/watch?v=QwQX3Qb8UUQ&list=PLE43LQy2a1ipOEoEcIGo3cVOw31-iMvPQ" target="_blank" rel="noopener noreferrer">LongMill V2 Assembly Video Series</a></b>

 ## Tooling up